jez/blog/source/_posts/2019-07-30-surgery-on-code.markdown

 If `grep` and `sed` are like chainsaws, I like to think of `multi-grep` and `multi-sub` like scalpels---ideal for performing surgery on a codebase.
-Regex are often super imprecise tools for codemods.
+Regular expressions are often super imprecise tools for codemods.
 But by scoping down the regex to run only on specific lines, it doesn't matter.
-The added precision from location information makes up for a blunt regular expression.
+The added precision from explicit locations makes up for how blunt regular expressions are.

 ## `diff-locs`